Most of the items in the display space of the studio are available for purchase

 Please note that the whole Mill complex has Waimakariri District Council notices on it stating that it is Earthquake-Prone and meets less than 20% of the New Building Standard for seismic strength.

-The studio will still be open on the occasional Saturday - info is so you are aware of the risks and can make an informed choice as to whether you wish to visit.
+Info is so you are aware of the risks and can make an informed choice as to whether you wish to visit.

 If you have purchased an @rtizani creation - Thank you . . .